 Painting your walls is one of the easiest and cheapest ways to instantly give your room a new feel.

-But it’s also probably one of the most time-consuming and daunting things to do by yourself, if you're not well practiced.
+But it’s also one of the most time-consuming and daunting things to do by yourself if you're not well-practised.

 FrogTape can come in handy for painting with confidence.
 The painter's masking tape is treated with a clever technology that reacts with emulsion paint and instantly gels to form a micro-barrier that seals the edges of the tape, preventing paint to bleed.